commonsguy/cwac-saferoom/README.markdown

 Version
 -------
-This is version v0.1.3 of this module, meaning that it is still stumbling towards the light.
+This is version v0.2.0 of this module, meaning that it is slowly gaining steam.

+(note: no actual steam is used in this library)

 Demo
 ----